 Securely sign online and invite others to sign

-Making a Mississippi Healthcare Power of Attorney
+FAQs about making a Mississippi Medical Power of Attorney

-A Mississippi Healthcare Power of Attorney is a legal document that grants a trusted person or entity permission to make health-related decisions on your behalf, such as refusing or accepting specific medical treatments, when you cannot do so.
+A Mississippi Medical Power of Attorney is a legal document that grants a trusted person or entity permission to make health-related decisions on your behalf, such as refusing or accepting specific medical treatments, when you cannot do so.

 The person giving permission is known as the "principal," while the individual or organization gaining authority is known as the "agent."
 Suited for residents of Mississippi, our Power of Attorney for health care is made for use in Hinds County, Harrison County, DeSoto County, and in all other counties across the state.
 All Mississippi Medical PoA forms from Rocket Lawyer can be tailored to address your specific situation.
 With this essential document on hand, your agent will be able to provide confirmation to healthcare providers and other parties that they can legally act in your interest.

 It is very simple to grant or receive the authority you may need with a free Mississippi Medical Power of Attorney template from Rocket Lawyer: